 During this time of uncertainty regarding the national health pandemic, the NMSU and the Sandoval County Extension office is doing due diligence to honor the recommended social distancing protocols set by the Department of Health by working at home until further notice.

-The County Administration Building is closed to the public.
+The SEMG office in the County Administration Building is closed to the public.

-Good health advice: stay home and work in your garden.
+Good health advice: Stay home and work in your garden.
+Now is a good time to do a soil test.

 The Sandoval Extension Master Gardeners (SEMG) are trained by New Mexico State University horticultural specialists and instructors under the guidance of Sandoval County Cooperative Extension Service.
 SEMG is a volunteer organization committed to providing better gardening techniques to the community with the latest, most practical horticultural information available.